SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 1. Member Petition for Nomination.
-In a form provided by the Cooperative, any fifteen (15) or more members may, by written Petition for Nomination of Director, make director nominations from their district of their residence over their signature.
+In a form provided by the Cooperative, any fifteen (15) or more members may, by written Petition for Nomination of Director, make director nominations from the district of the member's residence over the member's signature.
 Such Petition for Nomination shall be filed with the Cooperative not more than one hundred-twenty (120) nor less than forty-five (45) days before the membership meeting.
 After verifying that a member’s Petition for Nomination complies with this By-law, the Cooperative shall provide the membership notice of the Member Petition Nominations.

 2. Notice of Director Nominations.
 At least ten (10) days prior to any membership meeting at which members are scheduled to elect directors, the Cooperative shall notify members of the director positions for which members are scheduled to vote; and names and corresponding director positions of all Member Nomination Petitions filed with the Cooperative along with other annual meeting information.

-3. No nominations from the floor, nor late filed petitions shall be permitted at any membership meeting wherein a Petition for Nomination has been filed; in the event no Petition for Nominations have been filed, the vacancy shall be filled by the Board.
+3. Neither nominations from the floor, nor late filed petitions shall be permitted.
+In the event no valid Petition for Nomination has been filed, the vacancy shall be filled by the Board.